alex-olle/alex-olle/README.md

 ### Web Developer who likes helping people to create their desired website and learning from them.

-- 🌱 I’m currently graduate as a Full Stack Developer on Ironhack
+- 🌱 I’m currently working as a QA Engineer on Rakuten TV

 <!--- 🔭 My latest teamwork project is [Volunt'Hero](https://volunthero.herokuapp.com) -->